 Like most programming, outreach to the Hennepin County Adult Corrections Facility has been limited during the pandemic.
 However, the outreach team quickly pivoted to continue providing vital services.
-An electronic message board in the facility allows incarcerated residents to request specific information from librarians, ranging from resources on support group in their neighborhoods to requests for their GED transcripts.
-Read to Me, also adapted to the pandemic in the form of recorded readings.
+An electronic message board in the facility allows incarcerated residents to request specific information from librarians, from resources on support group in their neighborhoods to requests for their GED transcripts.
+Read to Me also adapted to the pandemic in the form of recorded readings.
 The team was able to resume book delivery to the Public Safety Facility after a four month pause.

 Reaching Out to the Community

 The outreach team also works diligently on community education.
 The library offered a free virtual program with author Kelly Sundberg to talk about her memoir Goodbye, Sweet Girl, which chronicles her personal experience with domestic violence.
 After Sundberg’s moving talk, a crisis counselor from Houston said, “I’m feeling empowered tonight.
 And fulfilled.”

 70 program participants